RamandeepChamba/recipe-book/README.md

 # TODOS

-- pagination in recipes
+- use state in recipeDetailed
-  - pagination component should receive recepiesToView.length
 - feature to add recipe
   - images for recipes
+- link to go back to all recipes ('/')

 # User stories